Shawn Grate: Early life

 Shawn Michael Grate was born in Marion, Ohio, on August 8, 1976, to Terry Grate and Theresa McFarland.
 He was said to have "lived a normal" early life, playing softball and football in his backyard and socializing with neighborhood children.

 In school, Grate was said to have had many problems and was held back for kindergarten and the first grade of his education.
 Despite these problems, he was said to be very charming and amicable, with a former female friend of his stating that "all the girls liked Shawn."
-Two days before Shawn's 6th birthday, his parents divorced on August 6, 1982.
+His parents divorced on August 6, 1982, two days before his 6th birthday.

 When Grate was 11, his mother abandoned the family in Ohio to live with a man in Kentucky.
 Grate was upset with this affair and did not like Theresa's boyfriends, continuing to live with his father for the next four years.
 Living with his father, he attended River Valley High School, where he excelled as a baseball player but never played again after breaking his arm, which required surgery following the discovery of a tumor.
 Harboring murderous fantasies toward his mother from a young age, his half-sister would state that "it was a battle in the household, and that was apparent at a young age between the two of them."

 According to a high school girlfriend, Grate would lie on the couch "for days" at a time before returning to normal.
 A court psychiatrist described Grate as "kind of a depressed kid" despite his reputation as a happy youth, stating that his condition hailed from "neglect and emotional detachment" faced in childhood.
-The custody of Shawn and his brother was transferred to their father, Terry, on June 28, 1994.
-He was arrested for grabbing his girlfriend's throat on November 24, 1994.
+Custody of Grate and his brother was transferred to their father on June 28, 1994.
+Grate was arrested for grabbing his girlfriend's throat on November 24, 1994.
 After graduating from River Valley High School in 1995, he broke into a house in Marion County with a juvenile accomplice on October 23, 1996, to steal jewelry and money.
 Grate was given a felony burglary charge in January 1997 and sentenced to four years in prison before being released early in October 1997.